-APPLIANCE STATUS AND FAULT CODES
+APPLIANCE STATUS LED AND FAULT CODES

-When the boiler detects a temporary fault condition, the appropriate code is shown.
-If/when the fault is final, the pump will perform a 60-second post circulation and fault code will be displayed.
-See table on page.
-5.
+When the boiler detects a temporary fault condition, the appropriate led indication is shown.
+If/when the fault is final, the pump will perform a 60-second post circulation and rel LED will be illuminated.
+See table on pag.
+4.